Daywalk3r/daywalk3r.github.com/README.md

 Updating the codebase.
 ---------------------

 When making changes to the repo, think of the work you're putting into it like small projects.
-For example, if you are focused on writing the markup for navigation, once you're finished
+For example, if you are focused on writing the markup for navigation, once you're finished do the following:

 If you've added or removed a file to the repo run `git add .` *This stages all untracked files*